BotYue/ELE-292-Lab-SU/Lab 1 Basic Lab Skills/Lab 1 Main Task 1.md

 #### 📌

 Continue to explore the left-panel settings.
 Use  **Square** signal type.
+Set Symmetry as 50%, Phase as 0.
 Try to generate this plot:

 <img src="Pic/wavegen2.png" width="600">